-Currency of South Africa: South African rand R
+Currency of South Africa: South African rand, today's rate R

 The South African Rand is the currency used in the following 3 countries: South Africa, Lesotho, Namibia.
 The code of South African rand is ZAR.
 We use R as symbol of South African rand.
 The South African Rand is divided in 100 cents.
 ZAR is regulated by South African Reserve Bank.